Components of the programme

-The different components in a municipal partnership are:
+The different phases and components of a Municipal partnership are:

 Inception

-The purpose of the one-year inception is to anchor the partnership in each organisation and to plan a capacity building project for democracy development.
-During the inception, the partner organizations can carry out mutual partner visits funded by the programme, to learn about each other’s context, situation and mandate, identify common challenges as well as what they can exchange based on each other’s strengths and weaknesses.
-The objective at the end of the inception is a completed project and steering group proposal for a full-scale project.
+The purpose of the one-year inception is to anchor the partnership in each organisation, form a steering group and to plan a capacity building project for democracy development.
+During the inception, the partner organizations can carry out mutual partner visits funded by the programme, to learn about each other’s context, situation and mandate, identify common challenges as well as what the partners can exchange based on each other’s strengths and weaknesses.
+The objective at the end of the inception is a completed project and steering group proposal.

 More about how to apply for an inception